material-motion/material-motion/starmap/specifications/primitives/Timeline.md

 }
 ```

-If Timeline is **not** associated with an interaction, then the interaction should start immediately
+If a timeline **is not** associated with an interaction, then the interaction should start
-upon registration with the runtime.
+immediately upon registration with the runtime.

-If a Timeline **is** associated with an interaction, then the interaction should subscribe to the
+If a timeline **is** associated with an interaction, then the interaction should subscribe to the
-`paused` and `timeOffset` properties and react to changes.
-The interaction should start relative to
+timeline's stream and react to snapshots.
+Interactions should set their `beginTime` to the
-the timeline's beginTime property.
+timeline's `beginTime`; this ensures that all interactions are scheduled in relation to the
+timeline.

+If the timeline is paused, the interaction should update its own `timeOffset` to match the
+timeline's.
+If the timeline is not paused, the interaction can ignore the `timeOffset`.